top of page

 • Fish Counts: Divers sized and counted fish species and number of fishes within a specific area.
 This process helps determine the variety of fishes present and the health of their populations at that section of the reef.

-• Invertebrate Counts: Divers tallied the number of invertebrates, such as lobsters, urchins, giant clams, trochus, and sea cucumbers.
+• Macroinvertebrate Counts: Divers tallied the number of invertebrates, such as lobsters, urchins, giant clams, trochus, and sea cucumbers.

-• Coral Data: Divers captured photos of the ocean floor, counted baby corals, created 3D models of reefs, and gathered information about coral diversity and reef structure.
+• Coral Cover: Divers captured photos of the ocean floor, counted juvenile corals, created 3D models of reefs, and gathered information about coral diversity and reef structure.

 Through the Roko Tui, more than 100 communities were consulted before the expedition.
 Consultations were directed by the Ministry of iTaukei Affairs and conducted by Ministry of Fisheries, Blue Prosperity Fiji and World Wide Fund for Nature, adhering to traditional protocols.